BrandonCorey/LS_170_notes/bash_basics.md

 ```
 ### Conditionals ###
 We can use `if` and `case` statements in Bash to work with conditional logic.
 Syntax:
+- Brackets can be omitted if strictly evaluating a boolean instead of a condition
 ```
 if [[ <condition> ]]
 then